We’ve all done it, haven’t we?

 What you can do…

-There are ways you can prevent your office printer from haemorrhaging more money than a badly thought out task on The Apprentice, both in terms of combating the amount you spend on printing your employees’ personal documents for them, and other types of printing expenditure.
+There are ways you can prevent your office printer from hemorrhaging more money than a badly thought out task on The Apprentice, both in terms of combating the amount you spend on printing your employees’ personal documents for them, and other types of printing expenditure.

 - Draw up a written company printing policy: Like we said earlier, the ethics around whether it’s ok to print the odd personal document off at work is something that should really be sorted between employee and employer!
 But a company printing policy should help make things a little clearer.
 If you don’t want your employees printing off non-work related things, tell them in your policy.
-If you want to put a limit on how much they can use, outline what you consistitute as being a reasonable amount each week/month.
+If you want to put a limit on how much they can use, outline what you constitute as being a reasonable amount each week/month.

 - Keep track of how much personal printing is going on: This could be as simple as leaving a sheet next to your printer that employees must use to note what they’re printing and when.
 Of course something like this needs a large degree of honesty involved, but let’s assume your workers are fair people!